xiaoxianyu-office/mm/Guides/Step-1:-Understanding-the-different-terms.md

 `- giveitem{i=DIAMOND;cd=10} @NearestPlayer ~onTimer:20`

 ## Attributes
 Attributes are the information you can pass to a mechanic to customize how it works.
-In this example `cd=10` and `m=testing` are the attribute, telling the mechanic the item to give and to have a cooldown of 10 seconds.
+In this example `cd=10` and `i=DIAMOND` are the attribute, telling the mechanic the item to give and to have a cooldown of 10 seconds.
 Attributes are seperated by a `;` symbol and must have a `=` before what you set.

 `- giveitem{i=DIAMOND;cd=10} @NearestPlayer ~onTimer:20`